guyreading/terrabot/README.md

 [DVC](https://dvc.org/) for linking the data to github.
 [CML](https://cml.dev/) for ML model development evaluations.
 [Gradio](https://gradio.app/) for interface to model by non-coders.
 [Shapely](https://github.com/slundberg/shap) for charts of feature importance for each game.
+[MACEst](https://github.com/oracle/macest) for working out certainty values

 ## Currently in Progress